 Advanced Placement (AP) courses follow a nationally recognized curriculum.
-This curriculum is designed to be college level, and will, therefore, require more independent reading and work from students, as well as more rigorous assignments and assessments.
+This curriculum is designed to be college-level and will, therefore, require more independent reading and work from students and more rigorous assignments and assessments.
 In May, a comprehensive test is offered in each subject where students, if they score well, may earn college credit.
 Each AP course currently has a \$98 exam fee associated with it.
 College credit is determined by each college or university and varies in the type and amount of credit.
-For the most up to date information concerning AP information and exam pricing, visit:
+For the most up-to-date information concerning AP information and exam pricing, visit: